 *Practical and Research Experiences

-.
-No more than six hours of ANT 307, 308 and 490 combined may count toward the major, though students are encouraged to acquire as many practical experience credits as possible.
-Field experiences can be in archaeology or cultural anthropology, or students can arrange a practicum/internship in a specific field setting of their interest.
+No more than six hours of ANT 307, ANT 308, and ANT 490 combined may count toward the major, though students are encouraged to acquire as many practical experience credits as possible.
+Field experiences can be obtained in any of the four sub-disciplines, or students can arrange a practicum/internship in a specific field setting of their interest.
 Students are strongly encouraged to consult with their advisors at an early point to begin discussing their choice of field experience.
 Majors are strongly encouraged to complete courses in related cognate areas, to complete an internship, and to participate in career planning events.

 A major in anthropology can acquire additional experience in applied, ecological, economic, medical, or urban anthropology, ethnohistory, or a regional emphasis (e.g., Latin America, Middle East, Africa, Great Lakes archaeology).
-This can be arranged through the advising process, independent study courses (399 and 499), a practicum (490) or Honors Research (498).
-No more than six hours of 399, 498, and 499 combined may count toward the major.
+This can be arranged through the advising process, independent study courses (ANT 399 and ANT 499), a practicum (ANT 490) or Honors Research (ANT 498).
+No more than six hours of ANT 399, ANT 498, and ANT 499 combined may count toward the major.